Ash nazg durbatalik!--no, that is wrong: "nazg" is the Orcish word for "ring". What is the Orcish word for "economic model" anyway?

 I remember attending the first lecture in Tom Sargent's evening macroeconomics class back when I was in undergraduate: very smart man from whom I have learned the enormous amount, and well deserving his Nobel Prize.
 But...

 He said that in this class we were not going to make the mistake of simply putting money in the utility function: that would be ad-hoc.
 We were not allowed to wave our hands and say that people had a demand for money because holding money allowed them to take advantage of unexpected market parking is an so increase their utility.
 Instead, we had to explicitly model just what transactions holding money allowed you to undertake that you could not undertake otherwise.
 Hence, he said, we were going to build a rigorous, micro founded model of the demand for money: We would assume that everyone lived for two periods, worked in the first period when they were young and sold what they produced to the old, held money as they aged, and then when they were old use their money to buy the goods newly produced by the new generation of young.
 Tom called this "microfoundations" and thought it gave powerful insights into the demand for money that you could not get from money-in-the-utility-function models.

 I thought that it was a just-so story, and that whatever insights it purchased for you were probably not things you really wanted to buy.
 I thought it was dangerous to presume that you understood something because you had "microfoundations" when those microfoundations were wrong.
-After all, Ptolemaic astronomy had microfoundations: Mercury moved more rapidly than Saturn because the Angel of Mercury left his wings more rapidly than the Angel of Saturn and because Mercury was lighter than Saturn...
+After all, Ptolemaic astronomy had microfoundations: Mercury moved more rapidly than Saturn because the Angel of Mercury beat his wings more rapidly than the Angel of Saturn and because Mercury was lighter than Saturn...